sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory5.md

 ### Success Guarantees

-Information about subjects for each class and students for each class are saved A class composition is defined for a class, following these constraints:
+Information about the chosen class composition is saved A class composition is defined for a class, following these constraints:
 - number of student is at minimum 15 for the years after first
 - no minimum number of student is defined for the first year